junebloom/fae/README.md

 // Get only entities tagged with both "fur" and "hungry". app.entity.get("fur").and("hungry"); // (Edgar)

-// Get all entities tagged either "fur" or "hungry". app.entity.get("fur").or("hungry"); // (Edgar, Gus, Pam, and Cleo)
+// Get all entities tagged with either "fur" or "hungry". app.entity.get("fur").or("hungry"); // (Edgar, Gus, Pam, and Cleo)

 // Get only entities with "fur" and without "hungry".